ProjetsPL/treehouse-theme/collections/_posts/us/6-simple-tricks-to-make-your-orchids-look-splendid.md

 {:.distinction.distinction-warning}

 Some species are adapted to extremely low temperatures in winter.
-For instance Dendrobium Mobile blooms in temperatures between 5 and 10 Celcius degrees (41 and 50 F) and might grow slow if it's placed in a too warm room.
+For instance Dendrobium Mobile blooms in temperatures between 5 and 10 Celsius degrees (41 and 50 F) and might grow slow if it's placed in a too warm room.

 ### Wrong orchid fertilizer

 Another reason for poor blooming of your orchids is **wrong plant food**.
 Orchids should be fed with special mixes, as ornamental plants need fertilizer to be diluted with water.
 The quantity of the substance is also very important.
-To little might lead to important nutrients defict, while too much can cause roots overgrowth. **Fertilize your orchids with a small dose of the substance, 2-3 times per week.**
+To little might lead to important nutrients deficit, while too much can cause roots overgrowth. **Fertilize your orchids with a small dose of the substance, 2-3 times per week.**

 {:.distinction.distinction-information}